rahoi/rogue_racer/README.md

 To play the current version of Racing Roguelike, click [here](https://rahoi.github.io/racing-roguelike/)!

 ## Installation
-Can be done through x steps.
+Can be done through 4 steps.
 Go to FILE, BUILD SETTINGS, select the corresponding OS (Windows/MacOS), and click BUILD AND RUN.

 ## Usage
 This will create an .exe file in corresponding folder (Assets by default).